amitrajaraman/MOSSterpiece/README.md

 - Install [this](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en) extension for chrome and activate it, to allow CORS requests to be passed.

-## What has been implemented so far
+## What has been implemented

 - A basic framework for the website has been created.
 - Implementation of Logging in and Registering has been done.
+- Logging in has been done using sessions, so that refreshing the page doesn't log the user out.
+- Functionality for change password has been implemented.
 - Implemented uploading of files for a user who has logged in.
-- Basic implementation for downloading a file has been done.
 - Core logic-wise, a bag-of-words strategy has been used as placeholder logic, which will be replaced later.
 Rudimentary Latent Semantic Analysis has been implemented as well (debugging is required, some parts don't work as intended).
+- The reults are displayed after the processing is done, and the overall data is represented using a heatmap and a bargraph.
+The similarity of any two files can be shown by using the drop down lists.

 ## The Theoretical Aspect